The 5 Scrum values and how to implement them

 Let’s go through them in detail:

 The first and most foundational Scrum value is commitment.

-There’s a reason Scrum is named after a full team huddle from rugby.
 Unless everyone on your Agile team commits fully to the same goal, working in the same direction, it won’t be possible to work fast and adapt.